2015 Big East Conference baseball tournament

-The 2015 Big East Conference baseball tournament will be held at TD Ameritrade Park in Omaha, Nebraska, from May 21 through 24.
-The event, held at the end of the conference regular season, determines the champion of the Big East Conference for the 2015 season.
-The winner of the double-elimination tournament will receive the conference's automatic bid to the 2015 NCAA Division I baseball tournament.
+The 2015 Big East Conference baseball tournament was held at TD Ameritrade Park in Omaha, Nebraska, from May 21 through 24.
+The event, held at the end of the conference regular season, determined the champion of the Big East Conference for the 2015 season.
+The winner of the double-elimination tournament received the conference's automatic bid to the 2015 NCAA Division I baseball tournament.

 Format and seeding

 The tournament will use a double-elimination format and feature the top four finishers of the Big East's seven teams.